Night of Dark Shadows

 Night of Dark Shadows is a 1971 horror film by Dan Curtis.
 It is the sequel to House of Dark Shadows.
-It centers on the story of Quentin Collins and his bride Tracy at the Collinwood Mansion in Collinsport, Maine.

-David Selby, Lara Parker, John Karlen, Kate Jackson, Grayson Hall, and Nancy Barrett star.
+It centers on the story of Quentin Collins (David Selby) and his bride Tracy (Kate Jackson) at the Collinwood Mansion in Collinsport, Maine.
+Lara Parker, John Karlen, Grayson Hall, and Nancy Barrett also star.
 Night of Dark Shadows was not as successful as House of Dark Shadows.

-This film marked the feature film debut of David Selby and Kate Jackson.
+This film marked the feature film debuts of David Selby and Kate Jackson.

 Plot

 Handsome young artist Quentin Collins arrives at his newly inherited estate of Collinwood with his beautiful wife Tracy.
 They meet the housekeeper Carlotta Drake and the caretaker Gerard Stiles.
 Quentin happens upon a 19th-century portrait of a blonde woman with captivating green eyes that seem to mesmerize him.
-Carlotta informs him that the woman is Angelique, who had lived there over 100 years earlier.
+Carlotta informs him that the woman is Angelique Collins, who had lived there over 100 years earlier.
 The Collins' friends Alex and Claire Jenkins, who have co-written several successful horror novels, move into a cottage on the estate.

 Quentin soon begins to be troubled by startling visions and haunting dreams about one of his ancestors, Charles Collins, and his ancestor's mistress Angelique—who had been hanged as a witch in a past century.
 Carlotta eventually reveals to Quentin that she is the reincarnation of Sarah Castle, a little girl who had lived at Collinwood over 150 years ago, and that Quentin himself is the reincarnation of Charles Collins.
 Charles had had an affair with Angelique, wife of his brother Gabriel, resulting in her being hanged—and Charles being sealed alive in the family crypt with Angelique's corpse.

 On a trip to New York, the Jenkinses discover a painting of Charles Collins, which bears an uncanny resemblance to Quentin.
 Convinced that their friends are in grave danger, the couple hurry home to Collinwood, where they are attacked by the ghost of Angelique.

 Meanwhile, Quentin has become possessed by the spirit of Charles Collins, and attempts to drown Tracy in a disused swimming pool on the estate.
 Alex and Claire arrive in time to revive her, but Quentin, having no memory of his actions, refuses to believe their wild tale.